uf-mil/mil/Home.md

-# Sub8 Wiki
+# SubjuGator 8 Wiki

 Welcome to the Sub8 Wiki!
-Check out the "getting started" on this wiki, to get started with Sub8, and look at uf-mil/Getting-Started repository for guides to installing ROS and all of the MIL vehicle dependencies.
+Check out the "getting started" on this wiki, to get started with Sub8, and look at the [uf-mil/installer](https://github.com/uf-mil/installer) repository for guides to installing ROS and all of the MIL vehicle dependencies.

-If you have any questions, don't hesitate to email Ralph.
+If you have any questions, don't hesitate to email David.

 # Software Team

-* Patrick Emami

-* Zach Goins (who?)

 * Ralph Leyva